 The benefits of hosting a quick fire quiz is that it does not necessarily need to be able the subject that the lesson is on.
 It is more about engaging the students from the get go.
 Using relatively easy questions will allow you to praise the students and start the lesson with positivity.
 It is also an excellent way of learning names and injecting some fun into the lesson.
 Kahoot is a great resource for pre-made quizzes so you don’t have to worry about preparing them in advance.
 Although it is helpful to have backup plans when resources may not be provided.

 What do you think is a good way to get lessons started promptly?
 Do you use any of these techniques?
 Let us know!
-If you’re a supply teacher looking for a fresh new start for 2022, it’s easy to join Team SupplyWell.
+If you’re a supply teacher looking for a fresh new start, it’s easy to join Team SupplyWell.
 Sign up by clicking here.